 Honest.
 I'm really 57 and can't change it, and a full 5'10".
 A woman recently told me I should change my status to Single, saying it's justified because I've been separated so long.
 I want to be honest and open.
 It's my character and moral fibre.
 Likewise, I've been questioned if my pictures are representative.
 My weight has changed.
-I'm lighter and in much better physical condition from the 2013 pictures. (new pictures coming, I will not post bathroom selfies)
+I'm much lighter and in better physical condition from the 2013 pictures. (new pictures coming, I will not post bathroom selfies)

 Food.
 I can be satisfied with basic healthy food, but always have unusual and various ethnic foods thrown into the mix.
 And I am learning how to cook, meaning more than just boiling water and burning pots.

 An observation about communications.
 Women sometimes assume when they communicate through words or gestures, the meaning or intent is obvious.
 It may be obvious to you......
 Men, as members of the right brained fraternity (some may say, small brained), we often need communication that is a little less subtle.
 And occasionally delivered with a little more impact.
-A club, swung with sufficient velocity is often appropriate to embed thoughts . ;) ....
+A stout club, swung with sufficient velocity, is often appropriate to embed thoughts . ;) ....
 I can laugh at myself too.

 Books have taken a backseat to magazines and periodicals, covering a broad spectrum of topics.
-Typical ones include science, nature, outdoors, travel, mechanical, building and architecture, and whoever interestes me at the moment.
+Typical ones include science, nature, outdoors, travel, mechanical, building and architecture, and whoever interests me at the moment.
 More recently, the occasional relationship book (not the picture type..;))

 Why is it so difficult to find a match?
-Then I remember spending a number of days traveling by car in Africa, with a Liberian driver and a South African engineer.
+Then I remember spending a number of days traveling by truck in Africa, with a Liberian driver and a South African engineer.
 Everyone was speaking English, but the other two had very thick, but different accents.
 The funny part?
 The South African complained he couldn't understand a word the Liberian was saying !!
 So I was translating English to English.....